-Romi Savova commented in Money Marketing Magazine on the exit fee cap of 1%, recently imposed by the FCA.
+Romi Savova commented in Money Marketing Magazine on the exit fee cap of 1%, recently imposed by the Financial Conduct Authority.
 She emphasised that it is important to distinguish where the cap applies, and to those it will not help:

 “The 1 per cent cap really applies to people drawing down their pensions, those over the age of 55 who are attempting to access pension freedoms.
 The types of exit fees we come across are when people are trying to move their money from one provider to another.”

 She says in the worst case examples PensionBee has come across, exit fees have been up to 35 per cent (in that case, the exit charge was levied by Phoenix Life).